MrSoilder23/sph_sim/README.md

 # **Sph Simulation**
-SPH planetary collision simulation.
+SPH planetary collision simulation ( Not 100% correct.
+Lacks extra math ).
 Built on **Bismuth**, a custom Entity-Component-System (ECS) engine.
 Simulation runs on the GPU and includes an interactive GUI to control spawn parameters.

 &nbsp;
 # **Description**